 Why Are My Contractor Bids So Far Apart on Price?

 So, even if you did everything right and your bids now include all the exact things you want including and are specific about materials, it’s quite likely there will still be a large range among the contractors’ prices.
 As frustrating as this may seem, there are a few reasons for this.
 Let’s face it, every contractor is different and they all have different expenses, so their bid will reflect this.
 If you see a contractor advertising on tv, odds are they will be more expensive than the ‘one-man shop’ contractor working from home.

 Beyond this, every contractor will view your job differently.
 Some may see a simple ‘slam dunk’ project their crew can jump on and finish quickly.
 Others may see a more complicated project with issues that may arise and create challenges and delays.
 Obviously, the second contractor will put more ‘contingency’ or ‘padding’ into their bid price, so they don’t risk losing money if complications occur.
 Or, if a contractor happens to be very busy, they might quote you a higher price, figuring they don’t really need the work right now but would ‘fit it in’ if the profit was good.

-Every contractor knows that surprises will come up along the way that creates extra work.
+Every contractor knows that surprises will come up along the way which creates extra work.
 Some contractors already include some padding to address things like this without asking the homeowner for extra money.
 Other contractors like to make their bids as low as possible, knowing full well they can make more profit during the project by charging for extra work or ‘change orders’.

 Should I Throw Out the Highest Bid or Lowest Bid?